 Many of us may have made financial New Year’s resolutions whether it be to save more, spend less, pay off debt, start an emergency fund, save for retirement, etc. National Cut Your Energy Costs Day 2013, January 10, is a great way to kick off saving on your energy bills to reach your financial goals.

 To reduce your energy consumption, you do not have to make any huge life-altering changes.
 You just need to take some small measures that will save you big money in the future.
+All of these tips can help you stay on budget.
 For example:

 - It might go without saying, but be sure to turn off all lights when you leave a room.

 - Lower the thermostat when you are at work or are away for a long period of time.

 - Only run the dishwasher when it is full.